lantuyan/crawler-f1/CSV_SYNC_DOCUMENTATION.md

 ### Automatic Synchronization

-The synchronization automatically triggers after the "crawl categories" operation completes successfully.
+The synchronization automatically triggers during the sequential crawler workflow, specifically between Phase 1 (Categories Crawler) and Phase 2 (Girls Crawler).
+This ensures that the CSV data is properly prepared before the girls crawler begins processing.
 The process includes:

 1. **Duplicate Detection and Removal**
    - Compares records in `list-girl.csv` against `list-girl-stored.csv` using Profile URL as unique identifier